 USA Gold Projects

-- Nine gold properties to evaluate in the USA provides optionality
+- Four properties to evaluate provides optionality

 Dr. Craig Bow, Vice President Exploration of Logan, is a Qualified Person (“QP”) as defined by National Instrument 43-101.
 The QP is a member in good standing of the American Institute of Professional Geologists as a Certified Professional Geologist (CPG.).
 Dr. Bow has reviewed and is responsible for the technical information disclosed on the website relating to the USA Gold Projects.